rule

 Text 8-9

-The rishi thus thinking of that goal just remaining at his own hermitage meditated in all circumstances upon the Lord with all the things he had - the fire, the sun, the moon, the water, the earth, the wind, the lightning as well as his own heart - and thus offering worship he sometimes forgot the proof of his respect as he drowned in the flood of the pure love of God [prema].
+The rishi keeping only that [desire to witness the energy of the Lord] in mind thus remained at his hermitage to meditate under all circumstances upon the Lord with all that he had: the fire, the sun, the moon, the water, the earth, the wind, the lightning as well as his own heart.
+Thus being of worship he sometimes forgot to prove his respect at the moments he drowned in the flood of pure love of Godhead [prema].
+(Vedabase)

 Text 10